The Soil (band): 2010-2017: The Soil, Reflections: (Live In Joburg), Nostalgic Moments, Echoes of Kofifi

 On October 21, 2016, their third studio album titled Echoes of Kofifi was released in South Africa and met positive review from music critics.
-The album was nominated for and South African Music Awards in the Best Engineered Album, Best duo/group of the Year and Best Afro-pop Album category.
+The album was nominated at South African Music Awards in the Best Engineered Album, Best duo/group of the Year and Best Afro-pop Album categories.
 The band further promoted album with Nostalgic Moments Tour in July 2014 at Emalahleni.

 In June 2020, the band made their decision to take an indefinite hiatus to pursue solo projects.

-2021-present: Upcoming album, concert tour
+2021-present: Reimagined, concert tour

 In November 2021, the band was reportedly working on an album.

 The band embarked on A Decade With The Soil Tour on December 3, the tour included two dates that ran through December 2021.

+In early September 2023, band vocalist Buhlebendalo Mda was reportedly left the group, replaced by Theo Matshoba.

+"Thandwa Ndim" featuring Thee Legacy was released on October 13, 2023, as albums lead single.

+The band released their studio album Reimagined, on February 23, 2024.
+Reimagined is the continuation of their kasi soul, jazz, and gospel influences music style.

+The Soil is set to embark on their Reimagined Tour at Star Theatre, Cape Town in March 9, with the tour concluding on October 26, 2024, in Pacofs Theatre, Bloemfontein.

 Members

-The Soil currently consists of four members: Buhlebendalo "Soil Sister" Mda, Ntsika "Fana-tastic" Ngxanga, Luphindo "Master P" Ngxanga and Theo "Songstress" Matshoba.
+The Soil currently consists of three members: Ntsika "Fana-tastic" Ngxanga, Luphindo "Master P" Ngxanga and Theo "Songstress" Matshoba.
 Theo joined the group in February 2016 as an occasional replacement for Buhlebendalo Mda.
 Ntsika and Luphindo are biological brothers.
 During interviews, The Soil usually refers to God as the first member of the group.